soney/ProgramsInformationPeople/_sources/Exceptions/ExtraExercises.rst

 Extra Exercises
 ===============

-1. The code below takes the list of country, ``country``, and searches to see if it is in the dictionary ``gold`` which shows some countries who won gold during the Olympics.
+1. The code below takes the list of country names, ``country``, and searches to see if it is in the dictionary ``gold`` which shows some countries who won gold during the Olympics.
 However, this code currently does not work.
 Correctly add try/except clause in the code so that it will correctly populate the list, ``country_gold``, with either the number of golds won or the string "Did not get gold".

 .. activecode:: ee_exceptions_01
    :tags: Exceptions/intro-exceptions.rst